 WCRAS aims to be a resource center for our community, rather than simply an animal shelter.
-This means that the community needs to trust the staff and that WCRAS will serve as a conduit of valuable resources and a resolution-based approach to problems, to help promote responsible pet ownership.
+This means that the community needs to trust the that WCRAS staff and that WCRAS will serve as a conduit-of for valuable resources and that staff will employ a resolution-based approach to problems, to help promote responsible pet ownership and to attempt to resolve problems with a proactive philosophy.